PurpleVoyager401/android_device_samsung_starqltechn/README.md

 # Device Tree for Samsung Galaxy S9 (starqltechn)

-The Samsung Galaxy S9 (codenamed "starqltechn") is a top of the line device from Samsung.
-It was announced in February 2018 and was released in March 2018.
+The Samsung Galaxy S9 (codenamed _"starqltechn"_) is a high-end smartphone from Samsung.
+It was announced in February 2018.
+Release date was March 2018.

 ## Device specifications